-Rodrigo Toscano’s newest book of poetry is In Range (Counterpath Press, 2019).
-His previous books include Explosion Rocks Springfield (Fence Books, 2016), Deck of Deeds, Collapsible Poetics Theater (a National Poetry Series selection), To Leveling Swerve, Platform, Partisans, and The Disparities.
-His poetry has appeared in the anthologies Voices Without Borders, Diasporic Avant Gardes, Imagined Theatres, In the Criminal’s Cabinet, Earth Bound, and Best American Poetry.
+Rodrigo Toscano is a poet and essayist based in New Orleans.
+He is the author of ten books of poetry.
+His most recent is The Charm & The Dread (Fence Books, 2021).
+His previous books include In Range, Explosion Rocks Springfield, Deck of Deeds, Collapsible Poetics Theater (a National Poetry Series selection), To Leveling Swerve, Platform, Partisans, and The Disparities.
+His poetry has appeared in over 20 anthologies, including Best American Poetry, Best American Experimental Poetry (BAX), Voices Without Borders, Diasporic Avant Gardes, Imagined Theatres, In the Criminal’s Cabinet, Earth Bound.
 Toscano has received a New York State Fellowship in Poetry.
 He won the Edwin Markham 2019 prize for poetry.
-Toscano’s poetry has been translated into French, Dutch, Italian, German, Portuguese, Norwegian and Catalan.
-He works for the Labor Institute in conjunction with the United Steelworkers, the National Institute for Environmental Health Science, Communication Workers of America, National Day Laborers Organizing Network, and northwest tribes (Umatilla, Cayuse, Yakima, Nez Perce) working on educational / training projects that involve environmental and labor justice, health & safety culture transformation.
-Originally, from San Diego, and after 16 years, in Brooklyn, NY, Toscano now lives in New Orleans.
+His works have been translated into French, Dutch, Italian, German, Portuguese, Norwegian and Catalan.
+He works for the Labor Institute in conjunction with the United Steelworkers, the National Institute for Environmental Health Science, Communication Workers of America, National Day Laborers Organizing Network, and northwest tribes (Umatilla, Cayuse, Yakima, Nez Perce) working on educational training projects that involve environmental and labor justice, health & safety culture transformation.